 At the sight of the older man with gray frizzy hair, both Kanéko and the carrier let out sighs of relief.

-“This thief,” the postal carrier gestured at Kanéko with his sword, “tried to steal the mail.”
+“This thief,” the postal carrier gestured at Kanéko with his sword tip, “tried to steal the mail.”

-Kanéko flinched from the tip of the weapon.
+Kanéko flinched again, her eyes locked on the tip of the weapon.

 Jinmel smiled broadly at the courier.
 “You’re new, aren’t you?”
 His voice was tense and didn’t match his smile.
 His wrinkled hand tightened around the haft of a short hammer in his palm.

 “Jinmel Sandor.
 That’s my smithy right behind you.”
 He pointed to the anvil which had his name embossed on it.
 Then he held out his free hand for the mail.